aijeannie/aijeannie.github.io/docs/configuration.md

 ### Step 2: Project Definition Configuration

-The Project Definition is a critical component utilized by AI Jeannie to fully grasp the context of the project.
-This understanding is essential for accurately generating tailored Requirements and acceptance criteria that align with the specific needs and goals of the project.
+AI Jeannie allows users to configure the project definition for a specific JIRA project board.
+The project definition includes information about the domain, business rules, terminology, and other relevant details that AI Jeannie uses to generate accurate and relevant requirements.
+By configuring the project definition, users can tailor the AI Jeannie output to match the specific requirements of their project.

 Here are the steps to configure the Project Definition for the AI Jeannie plugin: